matteobaccan/owner/README.md

 In the above example, OWNER will try to load the properties from several `@Sources`:

- 1. first, it will try to load the properties file from user's home directory ~/.myapp.config, if this is found, this file alone will be used.
+ 1. First, it will try to load the properties file from user's home directory ~/.myapp.config, if this is found, this file alone will be used.
- 2. if the previous attempt fails, then it will try to load the properties file from /etc/myapp.config, and if this is found, this one will be used.
+ 2. If the previous attempt fails, then it will try to load the properties file from /etc/myapp.config, and if this is found, this one will be used.
- 3. and, as last resort, it will try to load the properties from the classpath loading the resource identified by the path foo/bar/baz.properties.
+ 3. As last resort, it will try to load the properties from the classpath loading the resource identified by the path foo/bar/baz.properties.
- 4. if none of the previous URL resources is found, then the Java interface will not be associated to any file, and only `@DefaultValue` will be used where specified, where not specified `null` will be returned.
+ 4. If none of the previous URL resources is found, then the Java interface will not be associated to any file, and only `@DefaultValue` will be used where specified.
+Where properties don't have a default value, `null` will be returned (as it happens for [`java.util.Properties`][properties]).

-So all properties will be loaded from only one file: the first that is found.
+In the above case, the properties values will be loaded from only one file: the first that is found.
-If this property is not specified by the properties files, the `@DefaultValue` is used.
 *Only the first available properties file will be loaded, others will be ignored*.

-For instance, if the file ~/.myapp.config is found, only that one will be considered; if that file doesn't defines the `maxThreads` property, the `@DefaultValue` will be returned; if `maxThreads` is specified inside `/etc/myapp.config` it will not be considered, since ~/.myapp.config prevailed, because it is specified before in the `@Sources` annotation.
-This load logic, is identified as "FIRST", since only the first file found will be considered, and it is the default logic adopted when the `@Source` annotation is specified with multiple URLs.
+This load logic, is identified as *"FIRST"*, since only the first file found will be considered, and it is the default logic adopted when the `@Source` annotation is specified with multiple URLs.
 You can also specify this load policy explicitly using `@LoadPolicy(LoadType.FIRST)` on the interface declaration.

-But what if you want to have some *ovverriding* between properties?
+But what if you want to have some *overriding* between properties?
 This is definitely possible: you can do it with the annotation `@LoadPolicy(LoadType.MERGE)`:

     @LoadPolicy(LoadType.MERGE)